 A sewer microorganism is an organism that usually stays in the sewer surviving on sewer waste.
 Still, when the environment becomes hot and wet, they climb through the drainage and colonize the black rim of the toilet bowl.

 They are the source of the foul smell when you flush the toilet.

 How to Get Rid Of Black Ring on a Toilet Bowl

 The appearance of the black ring on a toilet bowl is physically disgusting and is the cause of a sharp pungent smell and, in the worst case, maybe the cause of your constant sneezing.

-So you want to as much as possible to prevent or at best slow down its formation, and if it’s already present, you may want to get rid of it.
+So you want to prevent or, at best slow its formation as much as possible, and if it’s already present, you may want to get rid of it.
 Cleaning this black ring with just an Oxo Good Grips Toilet Brush and detergents is an almost impossible task.
-Instead, they use bleach or vinegar is highly efficient.
+Instead, they use bleach, or vinegar is highly efficient.

-The bleach dislodges the hard water deposits allowing for easy scrubbing while the kills the entire microorganism that has colonized the area.
+The bleach dislodges the hard water deposits, allowing easy scrubbing and killing the entire microorganism that has colonized the area.